Regular License Testing

 Failing the Road Test

 If you fail the road test on the first attempt, you must wait two business days to return for a retest.
-Example: John Doe was unsuccessful on his first attempt on Monday, December 2.
-He may return after waiting two business days on Thursday, December 5.
-Business days are defined as Monday-Friday.
+For example, if you are unsuccessful on your first attempt on Monday, you may return after two full business days which is Thursday.

 If you fail on the second attempt, you must wait seven calendar days to retest.

-If you fails on the third or subsequent attempts, you must wait 30 calendar days to retest.
+If you fail on the third or subsequent attempts, you must wait 30 calendar days to retest.